jorop/landscaping-docs/docs/troubleshooting.md

 ## Crashes

 If the Unreal Editor crashes on import, it may due to corrupted input data.
 Please send the data to `support@ludicdrive.com` to verify if it is a bug in the plugin or if the input data is to blame.
 Thank you.

-## Accuracy

-The `Landscaping Plugin` gives it's best to translate GIS data to Unreal Engine.
-Still, on bigger areas, the real world and the Unreal Engine Landscape can be significantly off.
-This can also be the case for weightmaps.
-It depends heavily on the input data, and cannot be fixed entirely.
-However, if you come accross such a problem, please read the [GIS Expert](gis-expert.md) section of this documentation.
-If you still having trouble, please contact `support@ludicdrive.com`.
-Thank you.